News

 A letter from the Executive Director

 After a year of navigating the exciting complexities of MDCA as the Interim Executive Director, I accepted the position permanently in Spring 2022.
 With an extensive background in marketing and events with various nonprofits as well as Harvard Kennedy Executive Education in nonprofit management, I am committed to the success of MDCA and supporting Art and Artists in our community.
-As we get ready to break ground on a new building in 2023, expect MDCA to reimagine its position in the community to become a world-class gallery and the hub of support for artists, local studios, and performance art events in our area.
-I look forward with great anticipation to the year ahead, meeting and working with friends and artists in the community, old and new.
-Happy New Year!
+As we get ready to move into a new era in 2025, expect MDCA to reimagine its position in the community to become a world-class gallery and the hub of support for visual and performing artists, local studios, and proponent of public art in our area.
+I look forward with great anticipation to the years ahead, meeting and working with friends and artists in the community, old and new.
 Here’s to a new stART!

 Janet Gamache MDCA, Executive Director